thomasyao15/windowed-chatgpt/README.md

 ### What does the workflow (currently) do?

-- Use the keyword 'ask' followed by a general ChatGPT prompt to automatically launch the ChatGPT app and submit the prompt
+- Use the keyword `ask` followed by a general ChatGPT prompt to automatically launch the ChatGPT app and submit the prompt
   - ![image](https://user-images.githubusercontent.com/64414639/236802293-c634ed5d-e4c9-4a2f-b8db-249e15007849.png)
-- Use the keyword 'tma' (teach me anything) followed by any content you want ChatGPT to comprehensively explain
+- Use the keyword `tma` (teach me anything) followed by any content you want ChatGPT to comprehensively explain
   - This adds extra instructions in front of the content (auto prompt-engineering)
   - ![image](https://user-images.githubusercontent.com/64414639/236802563-6878b413-3cf9-46f6-983a-5859e5604504.png)
 - Use the hotkey CMD + Option + Z to launch tma on any highlighted text on MacOS